code-ape/website/content/posts/ebpf_past_present_future.md

 This allowed state to persist between events and thus be aggregated for uses including statistics and context aware behavior.
 It's worth noting that since eBPF's creation there are many types of data stores, not all of which are maps.
 However, the term "map" has stuck for referring to the different data store types and this article makes a compromise by referring to them as "eBPF-maps".

+[^first_ebpf_in_linux]: It is true that eBPF first appeared in Linux kernel 3.18, but there is some minor historical context missing from that statement.
+What was released in Linux kernel 3.18 was the `bpf` syscall.
+However, the work building up to that, including the JIT compiler, first started appearing with kernel version 3.15.

 With these abilities, kernel developers have rapidly utilized eBPF in a variety of kernel systems.
 In less than two and a half years these uses have grown to include network monitoring, network traffic manipulation, and system monitoring.